Cl4ryty/wifi-sleep-monitoring/README.md

 # bachelor-thesis
 > [!WARNING]
-> This repository will be archived once the thesis is completeda and no further changes will be made after that point.
+> This repository will be archived once the thesis is completed and no further changes will be made after that point.
 Further development of the sleep monitoring system will take place in [this forked repository](TODO).

 This is the repository for the thesis ["Towards Real-world Wireless Sensing on the Edge: CSI-based Sleep Measurements with ESP32 Devices"](TODO).